 Line 3 is the local leader: a boss with very personal wishes, your feelings, emotions, psychological state.
 Your ability to oversee simple situations and to analyse them.
 Your feeling of responsibility and fear to fall short.

-Line 4 is the minister.
+Line 4 is the (political, not religious) minister.
 He should be free of personal wishes because he is the direct assistant to the overall leadership.
 He makes the decisions and choices, he is your intellect and knowledge and experience.

 Line 5 is the king, he is more spiritual than rationalism, he is your wisdom, charisma, leadership.
 Like line 2 is also about contacts, but on another level.
 Not based on interest, advantage, feeling good together and other earthly goals, but concentrated on ideals and mental interests and well-being, on the common good.